-At home, with time on our hands many of us are tackling the job of cleaning out our stuff.
-We're fining it a real dilemma to identify the personal memorabilia we would like to preserve, especially if it is from a deceased loved one.
+At home - still - with time on our hands, many of us are tackling the job of cleaning out our stuff, a massive decluttering effort.
+We're finding it a real dilemma to identify the personal memorabilia we would like to preserve, especially if it is from a deceased loved one.

 Some people find it easy, like my friend who recounted all the “stuff” he inherited after his mother died.
 There were photos of friends and relatives he could no longer identify and stacks of cards and letters he had no time to read.
 He was ready to achieve a sense of closure so he selected a few cards and letters and shredded the rest.